 Use heading basic style: Applies the "Heading Basic" style to the page interactions header.

-Include list of masters used on page/master: The documentation for each page and master will include a list of the masters it uses.
+Include list of components used on page/component: The documentation for each page and component will include a list of the components it uses.

-Section header: Labels the masters list with a header.
+Section header: Labels the components list with a header.
 Use the text field to customize the header.

-Include master usage report (masters only): The documentation for each master will include a list of the pages and master it is used on.
+Include component usage report (components only): The documentation for each component will include a list of the pages and components it is used on.

 Section header: Header for the usage report.